They're joyful, they're a summer icon and an autumn treat, beloved of bees and a delight for children to grow.

 If you don't have space to grow your own, try to buy the black, rather than the striped, seeds for your flock.
 Make sure they're from a good supplier - some include parts of the woody stem and other debris in their packs.

-The seeds below are from a recognised supplier and of good quality.
+These seeds (affiliate link) are from a recognised supplier and of good quality.
 They're not for growing though, only for feeding!

 Sunflower meal is also available, but the processing decreases oil content to around 13% - some as low as 1%.